Independent African news, markets, culture and politics.

 There Will Be No Petrol Scarcity During Ember Months, Dangote Assures Nigerians

-The expansion of the refinery is driven by emerging opportunities across Africa, growing regional demand for cleaner fuels, and Nigeria’s evolving policy environment that encourages local refining.
-The project is expected to be executed over the next three years and will be financed through a mix of cash flow, public listing, and strategic investors.
-Upon completion, the refinery will surpass India’s Jamnagar Refinery, currently the world’s largest facility, cementing Nigeria’s position as a global refining hub.
+The expansion is driven by emerging opportunities across Africa, growing regional demand for cleaner fuels, and Nigeria’s evolving policy environment that encourages local refining.
+The project, to be executed over the next three years, will be financed through a mix of cash flow, a public listing, and strategic investors.
+Upon completion, the refinery will surpass India’s Jamnagar Refinery—currently the world’s largest facility—cementing Nigeria’s position as a global refining hub.

-Dangote praised the Federal and Lagos State Governments for their continued support, as well as the company’s host community in Lekki and its financial and technical partners.
-He called on other investors holding refinery licenses to emulate the example, urging collaboration in achieving President Tinubu’s vision of making Nigeria the refining hub of Africa.
+Dangote praised the Federal and Lagos State governments for their continued support, as well as the host community in Lekki and the refinery’s financial and technical partners.
+He called on other investors holding refinery licences to follow the example and collaborate in achieving President Tinubu’s vision of making Nigeria the refining hub of Africa.
 The expansion is expected to create additional jobs, support thousands of SMEs, and deepen the country’s industrial base.

-The Dangote Refinery, which was commissioned in May 2023, will also expand its polypropylene production capacity and increase its power generation capacity to 1,000 megawatts.
-The refinery’s strong cash flow, profitability prospects, and strategic positioning are expected to make it an attractive investment opportunity for both local and global investors.
-With this expansion, Dangote aims to build Africa’s leading integrated energy and petrochemical hub, creating a significant impact on the country’s economy and energy security.
+Commissioned in May 2023, the Dangote Refinery will also increase its polypropylene production capacity and boost power generation to 1,000 megawatts.
+Its strong cash flow, profitability prospects, and strategic positioning are set to make it an attractive investment for both local and global investors.
+With this expansion, Dangote aims to build Africa’s leading integrated energy and petrochemical hub, delivering a significant impact on Nigeria’s economy and energy security.

 Scroll to Top